-This year the meeting of RAC preference shareholders with executive directors will be held at 11:00 on Wednesday, 28 July 2021 via a Microsoft Teams Webinar.
+This year the meeting of RAC preference shareholders with Executive Directors will be held at 11:00 on Wednesday, 27 July 2022 via a Microsoft Teams Webinar.
 You don't need to be a shareholder to attend.

-In order to attend, please use the following link at the appropriate time.
+In order to attend, please register on the RAC website: www.racltd.co.za.
 You don't have to have Microsoft Teams installed on your computer.
 You will have an option to join in your web browser.